- Lead Generation

 Every morning, have your sales team spend 20 minutes sending 20 new connection requests and giving useful information to the people that accept.

-New conversations following from 20 connection requests a day from each member of your sales team will have a big impact on your pipeline.
+The new conversations sparked by 20 connection requests a day from each member of your sales team will have a big impact on your pipeline.

 Buy lists from a data vendor

-Build a customer avatar from your existing customers: industry, location, company size, etc. Take this profile to a data vendor and buy contacts that match your customer avatar.
+Build a customer avatar from your existing customers: industry, location, company size, etc. Take this profile to a data vendor and buy potential leads that match your target audience.

-Thousands of new prospects overnight for your sales team to work on.
+Thousands of new email addresses overnight for your sales team to work on.

 B2B Lead Generation: Step-by-Step Guide